 - Must be a Tennessee Resident

 - Must have graduated from a TN eligible high school (with a few exceptions)

-- Have a minimum 21 ACT / 1060 SAT OR a 3.0 GPA (note that the GPA option is not available for homeschool students, whether homeschooling independent or under an umbrella school, full details here)
+- Have a minimum 21 ACT / 1060 SAT OR a 3.0 GPA (note that the GPA option is not available for homeschool students, whether homeschooling independent or under an umbrella school, though homeschoolers CAN use GPA from Dual Enrollment classes to qualify by maintaining a 3.0 college GPA from 6+ credit hours, full details here)